blackTieV2/ZEIT8028/Labs/Lab2/Notes/Exercise3.md

 - **Who else from the company was involved?**
   - Further analysis of system logs and user activities is needed to determine additional involvement.

-By meticulously documenting these findings and continuing with the investigation steps outlined, you will be able to provide a comprehensive report on the incident.